ovh/docs/pages/platform/metrics/source_windows/guide.fr-fr.md

 You can use the Prometheus ecosystem on Windows.
 An interesting Prometheus exporter for Windows is: [wmi_exporter](https://github.com/martinlindhe/wmi_exporter){.external}.

-telegraf supports Windows and can be used to record and forward Prometheus data to Metrics.
+Telegraf supports Windows and can be used to record and forward Prometheus data to Metrics.

-To collect metrics on a Windows 2016 server, simply download and install the last available [wmi_exporter release](https://github.com/martinlindhe/wmi_exporter/releases){.external} (.msi to install a windows service).
+To collect metrics on a Windows 2016 server, simply download and install the latest [wmi_exporter release available](https://github.com/martinlindhe/wmi_exporter/releases){.external} (.msi to install a windows service).

-As by default `WMI_EXPORTER` listen to `0.0.0.0` install it with `LISTEN_ADDR` set to `127.0.0.1` by executing:
+As by default `WMI_EXPORTER` listens to `0.0.0.0` install it with `LISTEN_ADDR` set to `127.0.0.1` by executing:

 ```shell-session
 msiexec /i <path-to-msi-file> LISTEN_ADDR=127.0.0.1  # update the IP address used to bind WMI Exporter